Generalized Crossover in Interacting Fermions within the Low-Energy Expansion

 where $\omega_{+}=\omega+i\delta$ and $\delta$ is an infinitesimal small positive number.
 Eq. (\ref{eqt}) gives an exact relation between the parameters in Eq. (\ref{eq1}) and the low-energy phase shift

 where

 and

 are the scattering length, the effective range, and the shape parameter~\cite{Hamada}, respectively.
-In this letter, we take $g\rightarrow \infty$ ($p_{\rm c}\rightarrow \infty$) when $r_{\rm e}>0$ $(<0)$ such that $s=0$ since we limit ourselves to the effective range expansion.
+In this work, we take $g\rightarrow \infty$ ($p_{\rm c}\rightarrow \infty$) when $r_{\rm e}>0$ $(<0)$ such that $s=0$ since we limit ourselves to the effective range expansion.
 We note that higher-order coefficients $O(p^5)$ are exactly zero in this model.
+We emphasize that although our choice of the interaction model is specific, it would be good starting point to understand non-universal behavior, originating from higher-order coefficients.
 Figure \ref{fig2} shows the phase shift $\delta(\bm{p})$ at various scattering lengths and effective ranges.
 While the low-momentum region $p|a|\lesssim 0.5$ of $\delta(\bm{p})$ does not depend on $r_{\rm e}$, the high-momentum region is characterized by $r_{\rm e}$.
 Since the positive phase shift indicates how the phase of the wave function is drawn to the short-distance region due to the attraction, one can interpret the magnitude of $\delta(\bm{p})$ as a strength of the attractive interaction.
 From this viewpoint, one can expect that a negative (positive) effective range induces effectively strong (weak) attraction between two fermions.

 The condition for obtaining $T_{\rm c}$ is given by the Thouless criterion~\cite{Thouless}

 where $f(\xi)=[e^{\xi/T}+1]^{-1}$ is the Fermi distribution function.
 In the NSR scheme, the chemical potential $\mu$ at a given number density $N$ is obtained by solving~\cite{Ohashi2,Marcelis}